open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * Exporter C is a pull exporter which reacts to a scraper over HTTP.
 * Exporter D is a pull exporter which reacts to another scraper over a named pipe.

-### Push Metric Exporter

-Push Metric Exporter sends the data on its own schedule.
-Here are some examples:

-* Sends the data based on a user configured schedule, e.g. every 1 minute.
-* Sends the data when there is a severe error.

 #### Interface Definition